 9. Focus To-Do

 This app takes the idea of the Pomodoro Technique and combines it with a to-do list.

 You can then select tasks and work in 25 minute (or however long you want) sprints to get things done.
 This is a cross-platform app that you can use on your computer and mobile devices, so there’s really no excuse to put those all-important tasks off.

 Another gamification option, Habitica lets you set your own tasks and the reward level.
 The twist is that as you tick things off your to-do list, you are earning XP for your character in a Dungeons and Dragons-style adventure.

 Reward yourself with a little downtime to battle the enemy and use that XP for all-important power-ups.

 Pick Your Anti-Procrastination Apps and Go!

-There are a wide range of anti-procrastination apps available, from those that help you prioritise, or help you stay focused, or give you virtual rewards for your good behaviour.
+There is a wide range of anti-procrastination apps available, from those that help you prioritize, or help you stay focused, or give you virtual rewards for your good behavior.

-We hope that you’ve found something that suits you in this list – now stop putting it off, download your favourite and get going!
+We hope that you’ve found something that suits you in this list – now stop putting it off, download your favorite and get going!